LauraSchoenfelder/Hello-World/README.md

 Hi!

 This is me, testing out GitHub like the noob i am.
+Lol.
-Lol I like cookies, singing and trains.
+I like cookies, singing and trains.

 Bye!